pmaczuga/audacity-selection-cutter/README.md

 Audicity selection cutter.

 For all audicity projects in current directory cuts audio files by audacity selection.
 Audio file must be in the same directory with filename as in project.
-Requires extension as its not saved anywhere.
+Requires audio files extension as argument becouse its not saved anywhere in audacity project.
 "But why do I even need it???" - you say.
 Well Im glad you asked.
 The thing is I want to cut those files without recoding them (and possibly lose quality) with nice GUI.
 And it was simpler to write stupid script than look for proper program online so...